BrickMMO/wic/index.markdown

 ### Difficulties

-The largest barrier to implementing Workplace Integrated Classroom (WIC) is the requirement for an industry partner (or an internal department) with a project large enough to _employ_ a complete class of students for over 14 weeks.
+The largest barrier to implementing Workplace Integrated Classroom (WIC) is the requirement for an industry partner (or an internal department) with a project large enough to _employ_ a complete class of students for six or more weeks.

 ### How is this Different than other Teaching Methods?